dotnet/docs-maui/docs/fundamentals/single-project.md

 ### Fonts

 True type format (TTF) and open type font (OTF) fonts can be added to your app project by dragging them into the _Resources\Fonts_ folder of your project, and setting their build action to **MauiFont** in the **Properties** window.
-This creates a corresponding entry per font in the .csproj file for your project:
+This creates a corresponding entry per font in your project file:

 ```xml
 <MauiFont Include="Resources\Fonts\OpenSans-Regular.ttf" />